cloudmesh/client/docs/source/system.rst

   [Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python27\;C:\Python27\Scripts\", "User")

-You need to start a new powershell to access python from the commandline.
+You need to start a new powershell to access python from the command line.

 Install ssh and git and an editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As we need to do some editing you will need a nice editor.
-PLeas do
+Please do
-not use notpad and notpad++ as they have significant issues, Usu vi,
+not use notepad and notepad++ as they have significant issues, please
-vim, or emacs.
-Emecs is easy to use as it has a GUI on
+use vi, vim, or emacs.
+Emacs is easy to use as it has a GUI on
 windows.
 Install emacs::

   Start-Process powershell -Verb runAs